behdanisohrab/ATL/README.md

 	yep, and that *can* be tackled, see https://github.com/minecraft-linux/{mcpelauncher-linker, ...}

 Q:
-	hey! it errors out!
+	hey! this is so basic it's useless!
 A:
-	yup, we need to do some reimplementing :)
+	yup, we still need to do some proper reimplementing :)
-	for the PoC (simple sample app), just some basic stuff should be enough.

-	Google did a lot of work for us already, by making a tool that can stub
-	out all the source files.
-The stubbed out files are available in their Sdk,
-	but it would be smart to just use the tool on the much better licensed
-	original codebase.
+	The PoC works-ish now, though it's much less complex than even a modern sample app.
+	For one, it doesn't use any of the complex compat layers, it just directly subclasses Activity.
+	Second, it uses only two basic UI elements (TextView and LinearLayout), and yes these are
+	the only ones implemented (and partially at that, only the absolutely required functionality).
+	Third, it doesn't do much - it just sets up it's static, non-changing UI, and since the current
+	GUI implementation is just printing stuff to stdout, we might as well let the app finish after onCreate.

 ##### Roadmap: